TUDelft-books/Computational-Science-Interactive-Textbook/book/content/Fourier_transforms_1/Fourier_transforms_1.md

 **Exercise 8:** The dataset "data.dat" for lecture 7 contains two columns.
 The second column represents a measured voltage in Volts, and the first column represents the time of the measurement in seconds.
 The data points are measured at a constant sampling rate.
 Load the dataset and make a plot voltage vs. time.

-note: The path to the data.dat file is: "./resource/asnlib/public/data.dat"
+note: The path to the data.dat file is: "data.dat"

 ```python